alaaajjel123/99-And-More-Software-Security-Risks-And-Mitigations-in-Software-Development/angular_spring/readme_20.md

 Everything seemed perfect.
 The system was secure, the APIs were performing well, and users were loving the experience.
 The development team celebrated their success as the user base grew rapidly.
 But then...

-## The Trauma: Identity Theft and Unauthorized Purchases
+## Identity Theft and Unauthorized Purchases

 ### Stage 1: Strange Account Behavior
 Users started reporting strange behavior: